airbnb/babel-plugin-inline-react-svg/README.md

 - *`ignorePattern`* - A pattern that imports will be tested against to selectively ignore imports.
 - *`caseSensitive`* - A boolean value that if true will require file paths to match with case-sensitivity.
 Useful to ensure consistent behavior if working on both a case-sensitive operating system like Linux and a case-insensitive one like OS X or Windows.
+- *`spreadDefaultProps`* - A boolean value that if `true` will spread additional props, rather than setting them as `defaultProps` static assignment.
+This is important for tree shaking, as static assignments prevent efficient dead code removal.
 - *`svgo`* - svgo options (`false` to disable).
 Example:
 ```json
 {